rvolz/BicBucStriim/README.md

 Status
 ------

 BicBucStriim is still under development.
-Version 0.6.1 of BicBucStriim:
+Version 0.7.0 of BicBucStriim:

 * displays the 30 most recent titles on the index page
-* provides a listing of all books
+* provides listing/filtering/searching of book titles
-* provides a listing of all authors
+* provides listing/filtering/searching of authors
+* provides listing/filtering/searching of tags
-* provides detail pages (including download links) for authors and books
+* shows detail pages (including download links) for authors and books
-* includes filtering/searching for books and authors
 * is bilingual, English/German
 * is ready for mobile clients (tested with Kindle, iPhone, iPad)
+* provides a download protection for books (optional, think "parental control")

 Install